rcsaquino/resrgan-gui/README.md

 > **Warning**
 > Portable version is still unstable

-1. Download [`Real ESRGAN GUI Portable`](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section.
+1. Download the [`portable zip`](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section.
 2. Extract to your preferred directory.

 ## Compile it yourself